AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 We can read the first row as "The user with id 1 has a profile_id of 5, an email of john@example.com, and a join_date of Feb 13, 2012"

-Create an array $users representing the information contained in the query results.
+Define an array $users representing the information contained in the query results.
 If your array is structured correctly, the following expressions will be true: